mallorbc/Finetune_LLMs/finetuning_repo/README.md

 I try to have ```gradient_accumulation_steps```, ```per_device_train_batch_size``` and ```num_gpus``` multipy to 32.
 Larger product from these flags can allow a larger learning rate, but typically larger batch sizes generalize worse, see [here](https://arxiv.org/pdf/1609.04836.pdf).
 This will will need to be experimentally determined.
 Going smaller than a 32 product may be a good idea.

+Using ```weight_decay``` may be a good idea as well to help the model generalize.
+A value of 0.1 was used during pretraining.

 # Original Repo Guide: Finetune GPT2-XL (1.5 Billion Parameters) and GPT-NEO (2.7 Billion Parameters) on a single GPU with Huggingface Transformers using DeepSpeed